 You’ve heard the expression: if you do the same thing again and again, you can expect to get the same result and again and again.

 Of course, the reason they’re not passing the exam is because they don’t have a good study strategy.

 Instead of wasting time re-sitting the exam, taking the time off work to do so and, what’s more, paying the exam fees each time, why not put your energy into finding out what study strategies successful people use?
 And, maybe use them yourself?

 So what are the study strategies of successful people?

 Well, they pay attention to the 3 keys to learning.
 They know that they need to:

 - Spend enough time with the information for their brain to make a pattern of it and send it to their long-term memory.

 - Make brain-friendly notes, which they can still see in their mind when they close their eyes.

-If you want to find out more about how you can cut hours off your revision and pass your financial exams easily, take a look at Genius Material, the complete revision system for exam success.
+If you want to find out more about how you can cut hours off your studying and pass your professional exams easily, give me a shout.